 - John School Overview from National Assessment (PDF, 183 KB)

-To find U.S. sites which have employed this tactic, click here.
+To find U.S. sites which have employed this tactic, visit our locations page.

 To help start, improve or sustain a john school, access the resources provided below.
 Some materials are also available in Spanish.

 Summary of Key Traits of U.S. John Schools

 Ordinances and State Laws Specifically Authorizing John Schools

 John School Eligibility Criteria & Program Requirements

 John School Referral Forms & Prosecution Agreements

 Memorandum of Understanding Among John School Program Partners

 - Buffalo John School Overview

 - Fresno Prostitution Abatement/Rehabilitation Project Overview